rrskybox/CCD-Linearity/README.md

 # CCD-Linearity
 Astro-Imaging CCD Linearity Analytic using TheSkyX

 CCD Linearity is a camera characterization program that charts the variation of flux per exposure-second accumulated by a camera with respect to time of exposure.
-This information is necessary to set optimal flat-field exposure times as they must be exposed within the linearity range of a CCD, but the closer to saturation, the bette
+This information is necessary to set optimal flat-field exposure times as they must be exposed within the linearity range of a CCD, but the closer to saturation, the better.

 This tool provides two functions: